Can CBC fight depression? Studies show it may boost the brain’s ‘bliss’ molecule.

 Have you ever thought that some people are just born happier than others?
 Perhaps surprisingly, science backs this theory.
 There’s a little-known brain chemical called anandamide that produces feelings of happiness.
 Some people naturally have more of it than others.
 How unfair is that?!

-Thankfully, studies are now confirming that we can all boost our levels of anandamide with exercise, certain foods, CBD oil, THC and especially with the rare cannabinoid CBC (cannabichromene).
-This is great news for those looking to elevate their mood naturally – without pharmaceuticals or psychoactive effects.
+Thankfully, studies are now showing that we may all be able to boost our levels of anandamide with exercise, certain foods, CBD oil, THC and with the rare cannabinoid CBC (cannabichromene).
+CBC’s potential could be great news for those looking to elevate their mood naturally – without pharmaceuticals or psychoactive effects.
 Read on for the latest research into how CBC oil is believed to elevate anandamide and decrease depression.
 We’ll also delve into the pros and cons of other foods and cannabinoids that may boost levels of this bliss-producing molecule.